Receive Real-Time Video: Websockets

 • type: websocket

-• config.url: Your publicly exposed ngrok tunnel URL
+• url: Your publicly exposed ngrok tunnel URL

-• config.events: An array including the video_separate_png.data event
+• events: An array including video_separate_png.data and/or video_participant_h264.data events

 To get separate video per participant, recording_config.video_mixed_layout to gallery_view_v2.
 And of course, don't forget to set meeting_url to your newly-created Google Meet call.